Because No One Wants To Be Disliked

 This goes for when you’re in your car as well.
 If you end up with trash such as a candy wrapper or plastic bag, just wait until you get to a trash can to throw it away.
 Why would you think it’s okay to just garbage out your window?
 It’s ignorant and completely unnecessary.

 You don’t get to complain how shitty your town is if you’re contributing to said shittiness.
 Be the difference.

 6. Have Integrity

-7. Show Low-Wage Workers Respect
+7. Show Respect To All Working-Classes

-Just because a person is flipping burgers for a living or working at your local department store does not mean that they are any less human than you or me.
-They are just trying to make ends meet like the rest of us.
+Just because a person is flipping burgers for a living or working at your local department store does not mean that they are any less human than you.
+They’re just trying to make ends meet like the rest of us.

 Just like showing respect to low-wage workers, you shouldn’t expect to have special treatment for any reason at all.
 Even if you are an important member of society or you have been going to a certain store for ten years.
 You are still a person the same as everyone else.

 Yes, it’s nice when your loyalty or status earns you perks, but it’s not up to you to say where or when you get those perks.
 If the line at Wal-Mart is taking a long time, suck it up!
 You have to wait just like everyone else.
 It doesn’t matter if you’ve been shopping there for thirty years.